Story about my Brother, General Hieu

 Lai Khe, 21 April 1971

 Ty behaves well and is lovely.
-She is in the easy period until a few more months when her teeth start to grow, then she will start to be restless.
+She is in the tranquil period until a few more months when her teeth start to grow; then she will begin to be restless.

 Hasta a la vista.

 I will only have the opportunity to go home at the end of the month, that is why I am sending you in advance May paycheck.
 This month they deduct income tax according to the tax chart.

 I am also sending back 12 batteries for Dung, Cam and some pears.
 I was away the last few days, and this Sunday the children did not come to Lai Khe.
 Consequently, nobody ate those pears stored in the refrigerator.

 Hang has learned how to turn over and should be rolling all over the bed like a top.